MoncefDj/Kaizen/Knowledge Repository/Book Notes/Peak How to Master Almost Anything by Anders Ericsson & Robert Pool/README.md

 ## 6| Principles of Deliberate Practice in Everyday Life

 - First, find a good teacher.
 A good teacher is someone who can enhance your understanding of the subject you are learning by improving your mental representation of it.
 - Practicing with 100% focus for a shorter period is more effective than practicing for a longer period with only 70% focus.
+- 3Fs: Focus, Feedback, Fix It.
+- Vary your exercises and challenge yourself in different ways.
+- If you're having trouble identifying your weaknesses, try making things a little more challenging.
+- Set a schedule for your practice time.
+Allocate a specific amount of time each day for practice and try to avoid distractions or temptations.
+- Surround yourself with a community that values improvement and shares the same goals.
+- Continuously track your progress.